Austin Fire Department Welcomes Robots

 Not only is AFD working with these life-saving robots today, but they are looking into the possibility of combining on-the-ground robots with aerial technology in the future.
 So the next time you have to call the fire department for assistance, don’t be surprised if your hero is more metal than muscle.

-If you or a loved one has been injured in a fire, please reach out to our compassionate attorneys today.
+If you or a loved one has been injured in a fire, please reach out to our compassionate personal injury attorneys today.
 We know how devastating burn injuries can be, and we want to help you and your family recover any possible compensation that you are due.
 Please call us now so that we can begin working on your case immediately.